 Typically you’ll start your tour with a meeting with the director or owner, who will give you an overview of the school and give you an opportunity to ask questions.

 You'll most likely receive a handbook or brochure outlining the basic features like school hours, before and after school options, tuition costs, holiday/days closed schedule, the application process, and curriculum details, among other things.

 But you’ll need much more information to make a sound decision.
 Here are the top 20 questions to ask on a preschool tour:

 1. What is your educational philosophy?

 Ask directors if all activities are tied back to the philosophy.
 How does the educational philosophy address the needs of all types of learners?
 Ask the teachers these same questions to check for consistency.

 2. What are your staff’s qualifications and turnover rates?

 What are the backgrounds, degrees, and certifications of the staff?
 Do staff participate in ongoing professional development?
-A cohesive, highly-qualified staff that receive ongoing training is a sign of a great preschool.
+How long have staff members worked at the center?
+A cohesive, highly-qualified team that receives ongoing training is a sign of a great preschool.